FastComments/fastcomments-blog/src/content/(7-08-2020) Create an RSS Feed from Your Comments.md

 #### How to Use It

-On the <a href="https://fastcomments.com/auth/my-account/moderate-comments" target="_blank">Moderate Comments</a> page of the admin dashboard there is now an RSS feed icon at the bottom.

-This icon goes to a link - which is your very own RSS feed!
-Simply copy and paste this link into your favorite RSS aggregator.
+You can now manage your RSS feed from the dedicated <a href="https://fastcomments.com/auth/my-account/rss" target="_blank">RSS Feed page</a> in your dashboard.
+Simply enable the feed, copy your unique RSS URL, and paste it into your favorite RSS aggregator.

 The feed will include all comments in the last 30 days.